Subsidised Training and Skillsets for Tasmanians

 AHCAGB405 Analyse and interpret production data

-• Horticulture Skillset – estimated co-contribution $150
+• Horticulture Skillset – estimated employer co-contribution is $150

-AHCPCM402 Develop a soil health and plant nutrition program
+AHCPCM406 Develop a soil health and plant nutrition program

 AHCAGB518 Develop climate risk management strategies